icgrp/doblink/README.md

 ![](images/vitis_src.png)

-7. As our floorplan_staitc.xsa includes the correct bitstreams, you can run the vitis project and get the correct results.
+7. As our floorplan_staitc_wrapper.xsa includes the correct bitstreams, you can run the vitis project and get the correct results.
 At least run it once to get a '**run configuration file**', which we can modify later.